chientrm/firebase-verifier/README.md

 # Firebase verifier middleware for `expressjs`

-When you don't want to install `firebase-admin-sdk` just to verify id token and/or app check token.
+When you don't want to install `firebase-admin-sdk` just to verify `id token` and/or `app check token`.

 ## Install